-Select this choice to enable or disable the operating system wake up support.
+Select this choice to enable or disable the legacy operating-system wake-up support.

-- Disabled (Default) - Enabled
+- Disabled (default) - Enabled

 - 1. Use the default setting for Advanced Configuration and Power Interface (ACPI) aware operating systems, such as Windows 2000 and Windows NT. - 2.
-If your server is running a non-ACPI operating system, you must set this selection to enable to use the Wake-on-LAN support. - 3.
-When using a non-ACPI operating system, do not send a wake up packet to the server while it is turned on.
-If a wake up packet has been sent while the server is on, and you are unable to turn the server off, see the "Power" section in the Troubleshooting charts, on page 109 for more information.
+If your server is running a non-ACPI operating system, you must set this selection to Enabled to use the Wake on LAN support. - 3.
+When using a non-ACPI operating system, do not send a wake-up packet to the server while it is turned on.
+If a wake-up packet has been sent while the server is on and you are unable to turn the server off, see the "Power" section in the "Troubleshooting charts" on page 107 for more information.